NamelessMC/Documentation/development/2.0/api.md

 ```

 `uuid` may be left out if Minecraft integration is disabled.
+`discord_id` will be left out if the Discord integration module is disabled.
 Possible filter parameters:
 * `banned` (boolean)
 * `verified` (boolean)